- 1 Some Of The Best Laser Sailing Books On The Market…

-There are quite a few excellent books on laser sailing that cover the spectrum from beginner to advanced.
+There are many excellent Laser sailing books that cover the spectrum from beginner to advanced.
 The picks below contain important information on the exciting sport detailing everything from laser sailing rigging to how to sail a laser dinghy.

-Whether you are a novice or more experienced, there is a lot of information to learn, and if you fill your library with these titles, and study them often, you will be better prepared and can put the theory into practice when you hit the water.
+Whether you are a novice or more experienced, there is a lot of information to learn.
+Get your hands on these titles and study them often so you will be better prepared and can put the theory into practice when you hit the water.

 It is also probably one of the better guides on competitive racing where you’ll learn how to set up control lines plus how to master laser standard, radial, and 4.7 rigs.
 Tips also assist on how to race to win by avoiding common mistakes and by racing smart.